aryanv2504/isl-sign-language-app/README.md

-# isl-sign-language-app
-ISL Sign Language App is a real-time Indian Sign Language alphabet detector using MediaPipe and a TensorFlow Lite model.
-It captures hand gestures through the webcam, processes them with smoothing for stable predictions, and displays clean, accurate results in a simple Streamlit interface.
+# 🤟 ISL Sign Language App
+Real-time Indian Sign Language (ISL) letter recognition using a TensorFlow Lite deep learning model, MediaPipe hand tracking, and a modern Streamlit interface.

+This project uses your webcam to detect Indian Sign Language alphabets by analyzing hand landmarks and passing the cropped image into a TensorFlow Lite model.
+The interface is clean, centered, and designed for fast real-time predictions with temporal smoothing and automatic gesture locking.

+---

+## 🚀 Features

+- 🎥 **Real-time webcam detection**
+- ✋ **Two-hand support** using MediaPipe
+- 🔒 **Stable prediction locking** after confidence threshold
+- 🧠 **Optimized TFLite model** for fast inference
+- 🎨 **Clean, centered, minimal UI** with attractive gradient styling
+- 🌐 **Deployable on Streamlit Cloud**
+- 📱 Works on browser (with camera permission)

+---

+## 🖼️ Demo Preview

+> *(You can add screenshots after you deploy)*